 What is single trip travel insurance?

-According to our data, 50% of people could achieve a single trip travel insurance quote of £5 for a one-week trip to Europe compared to an annual travel insurance quote of £7 for Europe, based on Compare the Market data in May 2018.
+According to our data, 50% of people could achieve a single trip travel insurance quote of £5 for a one-week trip to Europe, based on Compare the Market data in November 2018.

 Frequently asked questions

-What are the advantages of a single trip policy?
+What are the advantages of a single trip travel insurance?

-The pros of a single trip policy include:
+The pros of a single trip travel insurance policy include:

 - Price – only going on one holiday in the next 12 months?
 Then a single trip policy could be the most cost-effective choice.